netsec-ethz/scion-web/README.md

 ## Installation

+#### One click install

+If you have trouble following the manual installation below, make sure your keys are set up for github.com and run oneclick_install.sh in the location where you want your installation.
+Run `ssh -T git@github.com' if you are not sure about your keys.
+Feedback about the script is welcome.

 #### Manual installation

 1. Go to to this repos top folder (which would be sub/web if you checked it out as a submodule of the main scion repo), install the dependencies